How to Easily Start Home Composting for Rich Organic Garden Soil

 Do not compost cat or dog waste, weeds that have gone to seed, black walnut leaves, meat, dairy, or other animal products.
 These items pose safety issues or will harm the quality of your compost.

-The simplest method of composting is a good old-fashioned compost pile or bin system.
-Find a suitable spot with good drainage and add layers of greens and browns to your pile or bins.
+Continue adding layers of greens and browns to your pile or bins whenever you have them.
 Try to always end with a layer of brown items, which will help to keep smells down and deter pests.

 composting plants